Skip to content

 IB® education goes beyond memorising facts.
 It helps children connect what they learn in the classroom with real-life experiences and global challenges.
 It inspires them to explore different perspectives, understand other cultures, and take thoughtful action – now and in the future.

-I've been at PSI for eleven years, since 2013, and in the 2024-2025 school year, I am going to graduate from what I affectionately call 'my home.'
+I've been at PSI for eleven years, since 2013, and in the 2024-2025 school year, I graduated from what I affectionately call 'my home.'

 One of the few constants in my life has been my school - PSI.
 This is because of how amazing our team is, how resilient the teachers are, overcoming challenges while still prioritizing students and devising optimal solutions so that we, the students, get the most out of our education and social experiences at school.